heshanraj/heshanraj/README.md

 🎓 **Currently studying:** Bachelor’s in Informatics at IMC Krems
 💻 **Exploring:** The world of software engineering
-⚽ **Hobbies:** Playing football and volleyball, watching movies, and traveling
+⚽ **Hobbies:** Playing football, volleyball, watching movies, and traveling

 ---